ZoeWijnendaele/moodtracker/README.md

-# MoodTracker
+# Moodtracker

-Welcome to my MoodTracker, a mood tracking application designed to help users understand and manage their emotional well-being through visual representation using animal avatars.
+Welcome to my moodtracker, an emotion tracking application designed to help users understand and manage their emotional well-being through visual representation using animal avatars.

 ## Table of Contents
 - [Introduction](#introduction)